zambriaa/Zambria-Data-Analytics-Portfolio/02_Medical_Insurance_Cost_Analysis/README.md

 ---

-**Executive Summary**
+**Executive Summary:**

-Healthcare costs vary significantly depending on individual health factors.
+Healthcare costs vary depending on individual health factors.
 In this project, I analyzed a medical insurance dataset to see how age, BMI, and smoking status impact annual medical charges.

 The analysis showed that smoking is the largest cost driver in the dataset.
 Age also increases healthcare expenses, while BMI plays a moderate role on its own but becomes more important when combined with other risk factors.